0xSpaceShard/starknet-hardhat-plugin/README-dev.md

 -   configuring the `hardhat.config.ts`
 -   executing the `check.sh` script (potentially modifying it to address path differences)

+To run all tests, you can use the `test-` scripts defined in `package.json`.
+For the tests to work, you may need to set the values from `config.json` as environment variables.

 ### Executing tests on CircleCI

 When you do a push to origin, you trigger CI/CD workflow on CircleCI.
 Track the progress on [the dashboard](https://circleci.com/gh/Shard-Labs/workflows/starknet-hardhat-plugin).